Sekiranya anda nak belajar, ini antara caranya:

 Make sure that you open your mouth wide enough for the sound to come out.

 Practise the 'th' sound. 'th' is pronounced behind the teeth, where most languages pronounce 'd' and 't'.
 It's not achived by sticking your tongue between your teeth.
+Stress the correct syllable if there is more than one syllable in the word.
+English is a stress-based language.

 Speak slowly.
 Finish one word before you start the next.
 Remember to say the final consonant in a word.